0d-1N/conquering-responsive-layouts/README.md

 16. what is dvh:
 The dynamic viewport-percentage units (dv*) are defined with respect to the dynamic viewport size: the viewport sized with dynamic consideration of any UA interfaces that are dynamically expanded and retracted.
 This allows authors to size content such that it can exactly fit within the viewport whether or not such interfaces are present.

+17. grid layout :
+The CSS Grid Layout Module offers a grid-based layout system, with rows and columns, making it easier to design web pages without having to use floats and positioning.